ofiwg/libfabric/man/fi_msg.3.md

 discussion below for more details.
 The requested message size that can be used with fi_inject is limited by inject_size.

+## fi_inject2

+The fi_inject2 call is similar to fi_inject, but allows passing a descriptor associated with the send buffer.
+This is especially useful when FI_HMEM support is enabled and the buffer is registered with FI_HMEM iface other than FI_HMEM_SYSTEM.

 ## fi_senddata

 The send data call is similar to fi_send, but allows for the sending